noah-sec/project-descriptions/stig-vulns.md

 - <a href="https://github.com/noah-sec/project-descriptions/blob/main/WN10-CC-000005.md">Automated Implementation of STIG WN10-CC-000005</a>: <br>Camera access from the lock screen must be disabled.<br>
 - <a href="https://github.com/noah-sec/project-descriptions/blob/main/WN10-CC-000007.md">Automated Implementation of STIG WN10-CC-000007</a>: <br>Windows 10 must cover or disable the built-in or attached camera when not in use.
 </p>
 <p>5.
-Executed the scripts on the endpoint with Configuration Manager.</p>
+Executed the scripts on the endpoint with Configuration Manager (scripts from team resolved all 180 audit findings).</p>
 <p>6.
 Saved a snapshot of the virtual machine.</p>
 <p>7.
 Generalized the virtual machine with sysprep.</p>
 <p>8.
 Deployed the golden image in Azure Virtual Desktop as a standalone managed image.</p>